Hi Friends of Oompf, it’s Alvan here. Today, we will talk about the next component of Physical Fitness: Flexibility

 Importance of flexibility

-There are a couple of reasons I like to highlight about importance of flexibility:
+There are a couple of reasons I like to highlight about importance of flexibility to my personal training clients:

 Flexibility basically measures how much range of motion you have over your individual joints around your body.
 Your muscles basically will kind of wrap around your joints and move them to do daily activities like walking, reaching for something at the top or bending over.
 When those muscles are very tight, you’re not able to move your joints in that same range of motion.
 Therefore, it is more difficult for you to do those daily activities when you’re less flexible.